SGrondin/unblock.us.org/README.md

 This is a work in progress.

 It uncensors the web by using the same tools that oppressive governments use to censor it in the first place.
-Fight fire with fire.

 It works by forwarding all DNS lookups to Google (8.8.8.8, 8.8.4.4).
 That unblocks all sites that were blocked at the DNS level.